See answer

 Antibody/antigen tests check for both HIV antibodies and antigens in your blood.
 These are the most commonly used types of HIV tests, and they’re available as rapid tests and laboratory tests.

-This type of test may provide an accurate result earlier than antibody tests because HIV antigens can show up in your blood sooner than your body can make antibodies.
-The window period is 18 to 90 days for a rapid antibody/antigen test and 18 to 45 days for an antibody/antigen laboratory test.
+This type of blood test may provide an accurate result earlier than antibody tests because HIV antigens can show up in your blood sooner than your body can make antibodies.
+The window period is 18 days to 90 days for a rapid antibody/antigen test and 18 days to 45 days for an antibody/antigen laboratory test.

 A nonreactive antibody/antigen test means that the test did not detect HIV antibodies or HIV antigens in your blood sample.